 Nikolay Myaskovsky – Sonata for cello in A minor, First movement: Allegro Moderato

-Written by a much less famous composer than the former, this pieces has somehow not become a part of the standard solo repertoire, unlike the previous ones.
-It is not a concerto but a sonata and is therefor accompanied by the piano instead of the orchestra, but the melodies sound like they are made with such profound sorrow that they stand just beautifully as they are.
+Written by a much less famous composer than the former, this piece has somehow not become a part of the standard solo repertoire, unlike the previous ones.
+It is not a concerto but a sonata and is therefore accompanied by the piano instead of the orchestra, but the melodies sound like they are made with such profound sorrow that they stand just beautifully as they are.

 I found this movement so special that I made a song of it, always having thought that the melodies would work absolutely wonderfully with lyrics.
 The cello is the perfect instrument for expressing sadness, and NM couldn’t have made a better choice on this matter.

 The general non-musician audience usually finds these pieces the most appealing within the classical repertoire, perhaps because they are used to hearing their sound occasionally in movies and series (I mean, we all watched the Lord of the Rings and Star Wars).